Asymmetric Correntropy for Robust Adaptive Filtering: CONCLUSION

 \section{CONCLUSION}

 To deal with the data with asymmetric distributions, we proposed in this study a new variant of correntropy, called asymmetric correntropy, which uses an asymmetric Gaussian model as the kernel function.
 The supervised learning problem can thus be solved by maximizing the asymmetric correntropy between the model output and target signal.
 Under the maximum asymmetric correntropy criterion (MACC), a robust adaptive filtering algorithm, called MACC algorithm, was derived, and its steady-state convergence performance was analyzed.
-The analyzed results and desirable performance of the proposed algorithm were confirmed by simulation results.
+The analyzed results and desirable performance of the proposed algorithm were confirmed by simulations.
+An interesting topic for future study is how to determine the values of the free parameters $\sigma_+$ and $\sigma_-$ in practice.